lefuturiste/slim3-template/README.md

 # Slim3 template

-This is simple template of slimframework 3 and intégrations of others php librarys.
+This is simple template of slimframework 3 and integrations of others php librarys.

 ## Quick install